marta-bilinska/Movie-map-generator/README.md

 The project also contains a second module location_loader.py which is designed to load coordinates of unique locations to a file location_geodata.csv.
 This is done with the help of geocoder library and OpenStreetMap service.
 The location_loader.py module is resilient geo coding service outages and can be restarted to load rest of the data.
+The project already has preloaded data about location's coordinates in location_geodata.csv, so there's no need to run the module.
+Though it can be useful for loading geodata from a different provider (such as google, ect.)
 ## How can it be useful?

 It’s would be useful for any movie locations research, as it is easy to use and a good way of visualizing information.